drduh/macOS-Security-and-Privacy-Guide/README.md

 See [Methods of malware persistence on Mac OS X](https://www.virusbtn.com/pdf/conference/vb2014/VB2014-Wardle.pdf) (pdf) and [Malware Persistence on OS X Yosemite](https://www.rsaconference.com/events/us15/agenda/sessions/1591/malware-persistence-on-os-x-yosemite) to learn about how garden-variety malware functions.

-You could periodically run a tool like [KnockKnock](https://objective-see.org/products/knockknock.html) to examine persistent applications (e.g. scripts, binaries).
-But by then, it is probably too late.
-Maybe applications such as [BlockBlock](https://objective-see.com/products/blockblock.html) will help.
-See warnings and caveats in [issue 90](https://github.com/drduh/macOS-Security-and-Privacy-Guide/issues/90) first, however.
-An open-source alternative could be [maclaunch.sh](https://github.com/hazcod/maclaunch).
+Applications such as [BlockBlock](https://objective-see.com/products/blockblock.html) will help.
+An alternative could be [maclaunch.sh](https://github.com/hazcod/maclaunch).

 **Anti-virus** programs are generally a double-edged sword: they may catch "garden variety" malware, but also may increase the attack surface for sophisticated adversaries due to their privileged operating mode.